May 22, 2019

 After two hours and forty-five minutes we turned back to the gate.
 And I missed day one of a work conference.

 And to my grandma’, the pilot was actually white.
 Because I would have taken off in the rain.
 Like the joke for the white man sitting next to me, I had a story to write with this delay.
-So what if we aren’t the pilots, we sure do create being late.
+So what if we aren’t the pilots, we sure do create well when being late.

 Procrastination is when creativity is born.
 We later make an excuse for why we were late.
 I may not be a pilot, but the delay sure is writing the story.
-But I’ll make sure my excuses are covered during my flight lessons.

 And because the pilot was white, it may not matter who’s managing delays.
 Most airlines leave it up to data management services any way.
-But to the pilot who caused the greatest delay I’ve experienced out of my 332 flights, thank you.
+So, to the pilot who caused the greatest delay I’ve experienced out of my 332 flights, thank you.

 You flew the lonesome black boy who counts on his delays.